 Alan D. Courtney, senior VP for Four Star International Inc., Culver City, Calif., named to new position of executive VP.
-Norman S. Powell, VP-production, named senior VP.
+Norman S. Powell, VPproduction, named senior VP.
 Mr. Courtney went to Four Star in January 1968.
-Previously, he was director of programs for MGM-TV for two years and programing executive for NBC for 17 years, leaving in 1961 when he was head of program administration for network.
-Mr. Powell, son of Four Star co-founder, late Dick Powell, has been with company since start of his business career.
+Previously, he was director of programs for MGM-TV for two years and programing executive for NBC when it began daylight-saving time operation, commission said, despite notifications.
+Commission noted that licensee, after receiving notice of apparent liability for \$10,000, did not deny violations.
+Rather, it said it had complied with directives for presunrise authority since Aug.
+17.